Victormuthomi/go-chat-system/README.md

 ```bash
 👉 http://localhost:8080
 ```
-## Client
+### 🖥 Client

-Open index.html in your browser and start chatting in real time!
+Open `index.html` in your browser to start chatting in real time.

-Messages are ephemeral — once you close the page, the chat is gone.
+⚠️ Messages are **ephemeral** — once you close the page, the chat is gone.
 ---
 ## ☁️ Deployment